 “Last week saw the dissolution of the first full Assembly term for over 40 years.
 That is something that many people thought unimaginable just a few years ago.
 No one could say that it has been perfect but it is a far cry from what went before.
 Mistakes have been made along the way but I believe we are far better placed to deliver in the next Assembly term.”

 If you value Left Foot Forward, support it!!!
 We can only continue to run the website because of generous support for our readers.
 Left Foot Forward is still appealing for donations to ensure it can pay its intern a London Living Wage – to support the campaign, please donate on our website.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.